good-loop/doc/pages/policy/staff-perks.md

 # Staff Perks

-Good-Loop's aim is to be an awesome place to work, where people can fulfil their potential.
+Good-Loop's aim is to be a great place to work, where people can fulfil their potential.
 This is an informal list of the benefits for Good-Loop staff -- see the specific policy documents or ask your manager for more information.